Fed's Powell: U.S. may be in recession, control of virus to dictate timing of economy reopening

 "The first order of business will be to get the spread of the virus under control and then resume economic activity."
 The U.S. central bank chief's remarks are a contrast to the urging by some of President Donald Trump’s advisers for a faster reopening.
 The president himself has said he wants the economy to be “roaring” by Easter, in a little over two weeks.

 The Fed officials who have spoken to the issue, now including Powell, have taken a more somber approach, focusing on the need to first control the virus, then restore confidence among workers and consumers that it is safe to go back to business.
+ENFORCING THE MESSAGE

-Powell's remarks on Thursday were an unusual acknowledgement by a Fed chair that the economy may be contracting even before data has confirmed it.
-But the situation is so unusual -- and upcoming reports expected to show such large jumps in joblessness in lost output -- that policymakers have become unusually blunt, and focused on making the contraction a short one.
+Powell used the television appearance, outside the confines of the news shows or economic conferences where Fed chairs typically appear, to enforce that message and take what for a central banker is the unusual step of acknowledging the economy may be contracting even before economic data has confirmed it.
+But the situation is so unusual that policymakers have become atypically blunt, arguing that a deliberate choice to close stores in the name of public health, as Powell said, "is not a typical downturn...There is nothing fundamentally wrong with our economy."

+But as with the unemployment claims, upcoming reports are expected to show such large jumps in joblessness and lost output that the focus has shifted toward ensuring businesses and households get through the period with their finances intact.
+The aim of the trillions of dollars in lending and bond purchases the Fed has authorized over the past two weeks is precisely to let an otherwise healthy economy pause long enough to keep people safe, Powell said, before what could be a strong rebound later in the year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)